-The code is contained in APP-pingpong.tar on the APP web pages.
+The code is contained in APP-pingpong.tar on the course web pages.
 You should be able to compile it using make, and submit the supplied PBS script unchanged.

-By default, the code runs on two processes, each placed on different nodes (so communications will be over the network), and benchmarks standard and synchronous sends.
-Note that the program also prints out the location of the two processes.
+By default, the code runs on two processes each placed on the same node (so communications will not take place over the network), and benchmarks standard and synchronous sends.
+Note that the program also prints out the exact location of the two processes.